 - Check out the Xbox Series X games and PS5 games confirmed so far

 - See the best VR-ready laptops and best gaming laptops

 Don't count out our Xbox Series X and PS5 coverage either, as we'll be taking on both consoles and the accompanying games when they launch.
-We also have a list of game hubs that are keeping track of the most anticipated games coming down the road, including Assassin's Creed Valhalla, Halo Infinite, Elden Ring, Grand Theft Auto VI and even Resident Evil Village.
+And games like Halo Infinite, which was just unveiled, will be on PC.

 We know that the best PC games out there ranks in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
 So, these are the best PC games we're loving right now (this list isn't ranked from best to worst).

 What are the best PC games?

 Despite everything that’s going on right now, 2020 is a strong year for PC gaming.
 The game of the year contender that jumps right to mind is Doom Eternal.
 Doom Eternal is everything that fans of first-person shooters could want, boasting a fantastic single-player campaign that soars far above its predecessor.
 With an incredible world, phenomenal original soundtrack and necessary quality of life changes, Doom Eternal provided some of the most unadulterated fun we’ve had playing a video game in quite some time.